ulascanzorer/bachelor_thesis/README.md

 ```
 docker run -d -p 8000:8000 --name talentmanagementsearchtool -it talentmanagementsearchtool
 ```
 3. In the Docker container, the Python requirements are installed and mongod is running.
-You can now copy the extraction scripts and the final_orcid_database folder from the root of the repository into the container using a command like "docker cp".
+You can now copy the extraction scripts and the tutorial_database folder from the root of the repository into the container using a command like "docker cp".
 4. You can now enter your Docker container and follow the steps from the first part starting from the "Populate the MongoDB Database":
 ```
 docker exec -it talentmanagementsearchtool bash